OSGConnect/connectbook/hosted-ce.md

 Setup and installation process consists of the following steps:

-* Consultation call to collect system details
+* Consultation call to collect system details.
+We'll need the following information:
+   * Cluster name
+   * Address for cluster
+   * Technical contact information for cluster
+   * Technical information on cluster (batch system, OS, location of scratch space, number of slots available for OSG)
 * Create Unix login account for the OSG service
 * Install public SSH keys for the service
 * We configure the OSG service with your system details